open-voice-interoperability/docs/specifications/InteroperableConvEnvSpec.md

 ### CHAPTER 1.
 SPECIFICATION
 #### 1.1 Representation

-A dialog envelope will be represented as a JSON [1] object in a string format.
-The JSON dialog envelope is expected to be a stand-alone document or object but there is no reason that it cannot be part of a larger JSON document.
+A conversation envelope will be represented as a JSON [1] object in a string format.
+The JSON conversation envelope is expected to be a stand-alone document or object but there is no reason that it cannot be part of a larger JSON document.

 #### 1.2 Protocol

-JSON was chosen for the OVON dialog envelope as it is an Open and Human Readable Standard format for Data Exchange that is independent of any particular protocol.
+JSON was chosen for the OVON conversation envelope as it is an Open and Human Readable Standard format for Data Exchange that is independent of any particular protocol.
 Supported protocols and the mechanisms by which two agents agree on a protocol to be used are currently outside the scope of this document.\
 \
 For the sake of simplicity, it is anticipated that OVON implementations will initially use HTTPS as underlying communication protocol, but could include several other ones currently available (i.e. SIP, Websockets, WebRTC, etc) or any future available ones (i.e, HTTP/3, etc).